 Location – The first layer of filters is location based, which we’ve discussed here many times (links to helpful articles are at the end of this post).
 It’s one of the first personalization filters Google introduced to improve search results.
 Although the way they began gathering location data might be controversial, this move on the surface makes a lot of sense and helps local businesses have a better fighting chance.
 For example, let’s imagine a casual search on Google for a bicycle repair shop.
 If you were to search from Queens, New York, it would make sense to give you search results with businesses near your location ranked higher in the SERP than others due to awesome SEO but with less relevance to you.
 Essentially, this idea marked the dawn of local SEO, which is one the standards today.

 Mobile vs. Desktop – The second layer that determines search results is the type of device we use to search: mobile or a desktop PC.
-It’s common knowledge by now that mobile ranks are different than desktop ranks.
+It’s common knowledge by now that mobile ranks are different from desktop ranks.
 Since mobile searches are done on mobile devices, by definition the user might be on the go.
 Mobile users practically ooze location data, which is why the search results they see are much more geo targeted than desktop search results.

 The biggest Google announcement on the subject was two years ago when they officially revealed their mobile-first approach.
 Ever since, websites that have aligned to mobile-friendly guidelines are more positively influenced in ranks on the mobile SERP.
 They also announced plans to develop their algorithms further, making mobile and desktop SERPs distinct from one another to offer more relevant content.
-Mobile searches on Google outnumber desktop searches by almost 2:1, which also influences ad targeting.
+Mobile-centric searches on Google outnumber desktop searches by almost 2:1, which also influences ad targeting.

 If you aren’t familiar yet with Google’s mobile-first approach and what it means for SEO and rank tracking (or you just want to refresh your memory), we recommend you read our article on the subject: